sanzoid/PotatoSteps/README.md

 # PotatoSteps

 > Disclaimer: This app was completed within a weekend, then later migrated to Swift 5 just so it could run.
-It is no longer be worked on.
+It is no longer being worked on.

 ![](documentation/potatosteps_0appicon.png)